leonidaspir/poseidon-remote-coding/README.md

 That's it a new folder will be created in your PlayCanvas project called **remote-scripts** which will automatically sync with your local folder on each file update.

+Note: The pipe works only from local to remote and not the other way around.

 ## How it works?

 1. The pic-serve command is executing a NodeJS script that sets up a file watcher for any .js file.